-Since April 2015, non-resident individuals and other entities have been required to complete a Non-Resident Capital Gains Tax (NRCGT) return within 30 days of selling UK residential property.
-From 6 April 2020 this regime is extended to the sale of all UK residential property, subject to a small number of exceptions.
-Therefore, a much wider group of taxpayers will be required to comply with this tight submission deadline, which also sees the introduction of a payment on account of any capital gains tax arising.
+Since April 2015, non-resident individuals and other entities have been required to complete a Non-Resident Capital Gains Tax (NRCGT) return within 60 days of selling UK residential property.
+From 6 April 2020 this regime was extended to the sale of all UK residential property, subject to a small number of exceptions.
+Therefore, a much wider group of taxpayers is now required to comply with this tight submission deadline, which also sees the introduction of a payment on account of any Capital Gains Tax arising.

-For property sales which exchange on or after 6 April 2020, the transaction must be reported to HMRC by the person making the disposal using a new tax return.
-The deadline for this return is 30 days following completion of the property sale.
-Note that if contracts on the property sale are exchanged before 6 April 2020, the disposal is regarded as having taken place before the introduction of these new rules.
+For property sales which exchange on or after 27 October 2021, the transaction must be reported to HMRC by the person making the disposal using a separate Capital Gains Tax return.
+The deadline for this return and associated tax payment is 60 days following the sale completion.

-This new system of reporting is in addition to the existing Self-Assessment tax return regime, which is unchanged.
-Therefore a disposer who already completes an annual tax return will find themselves reporting the same property disposal to HMRC on more than one occasion.
+This new system of reporting is in addition to the existing Self-Assessment Tax Return regime.
+Therefore, a disposer who already completes an annual tax return will find themselves reporting the same property disposal to HMRC on more than one occasion.

 Penalties for late filing

-Taxpayers are advised to ensure that they involve their accountant or tax adviser as early as possible when undertaking a significant transaction such as this to ensure they are made aware of the reporting requirements and so that they may understand and plan any tax payments due.
+Taxpayers are advised to ensure that they involve their accountant or tax adviser as early as possible when undertaking property sales to ensure they are made aware of the reporting requirements and so that they may understand and plan any tax payments due.